brandonw/brandonw.github.io/content/django-get-templatetag.md

 ### A Helping Hand ###

-The next step to take is to add a decorator that eases much of the boilerplate involved with a tag.
-It is short and sweet:
+Template tags generally require a bit of boilerplate that does not change much across all tags.
+Make a decorator that reduces the need to worry about this
+boilerplate:

     :::python
     def easy_tag(func):